jordyob03/DesktopPhotoEditor/README.md

-Open the IntelliJ application and click "Get from VCS" Enter https://github.com/jordyob03/DesktopPhotoEditor.git for the URL Hit clone
+Open the IntelliJ application and click "Get from VCS" Enter https://github.com/jordyob03/DesktopPhotoEditor.git for the URL, Hit clone